“I TAKE responsibility and I am HELD accountable.”

 5) Responsibility trumps accountability.
 It doesn’t matter what you are supposed to be accountable for — what matters is what you feel a sense of ownership for.
 If a person’s sense of responsibility is smaller than his or her accountabilities, the accountabilities will suffer.

 This is a trillion dollar problem in business, I’m convinced.
 Also in social and government sectors.
+My corporate services group Partnerwerks addresses this in our leadership development and organizational change work with clients.

 6) Managing accountability is the systemic stuff of management.
 Creating a culture of Responsibility is the stuff of leadership.